Liege, Belgium Guide

 Day Trips

-Approx. 30 minutes by train or car Step back in time in Aachen, Germany, the city of Charlemagne.
-The Aachen Cathedral, a UNESCO World Heritage site, is a must-see, showcasing stunning Carolingian architecture.
-Explore the historic city center, visit the Couven Museum, and relax in the Elisenbrunnen thermal springs.
-Aachen offers a fascinating glimpse into European history and a charming atmosphere.
+1 hour by car Step back in time in Aachen, the city of Charlemagne!
+Marvel at the Aachen Cathedral, a UNESCO World Heritage site and a stunning example of Carolingian architecture.
+Explore the charming old town, relax in the Elisenbrunnen thermal springs, and delve into the city's imperial history.

 Travel Time